vitiral/simple-quality/tools.md

 software, or develop tests in a simpler way.
 By making everyone's life easier, you will drastically increase quality

-### [rst][7]: the Requirements Tracking Tool Made For Developers
+### [artifact][7]: the Requirements Tracking Tool Made For Developers
-rst will be our bread and butter for writing and linking our design to our source code.
-This tool was designed specifically to facilitate the philosophy of software quality presented in this book. rst will be the topic of the next chapter.
+artifact will be our bread and butter for writing and linking our design to our source code.
+This tool was designed specifically to facilitate the philosophy of software quality presented in this book. artifact will be the topic of the next chapter.

 [1]: https://git-scm.com/